Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Fixed issue which caused technologies to not be properly applied when playing grand strategy battles.
+- Fixed issue which caused a crash when hovering the mouse over the edge of the map while playing with 1920 resolution width.

 * Items
 - Fixed an issue which caused an item to lose its name after loading a saved game.